STUDY

 Primary Group

-The concept of Primary Group is given by C.H Cooley.
-Primary groups have the following characteristics:
+The concept of the Primary Group was introduced by C. H. Cooley.
+Primary groups are characterized by the following features:

-1. There is face-to-face interaction among its members.
+1. They involve face-to-face interaction among members.

-7. These groups are smaller in size.
+7. These groups are generally small in size.

 Secondary Group

-7. These groups are larger in size.
+7. These groups are generally large in size.

 ON THE BASIS OF IDENTIFICATION